obita-tech/catalog/ukoba3110/resources/developerGuide.md

-# Developer Guide: SAMA Open Banking Solution
+# Developer Guide: UK Open Banking Solution

 ## Introduction
 This developer guide is designed to help developers understand and work with UK Open Banking solution offered by Obita.
 Our solution provides a comprehensive set of APIs and services to enable banks to comply with Open Banking requirements.